 Stretching from the Wirral peninsula to Lancashire and Cumbria, this coastline offers the opportunity to enjoy the entertainment of Liverpool and the large seaside resorts of Southport and Blackpool, then get away from it all on large expanses of rural coastline with beautiful nature reserves and a choice of coastal walks.

-The Lancashire coastline offers a choice of charming Victoria seaside resorts including Cleveleys, Fleetwood and St Anne’s.
+The Lancashire coastline offers a choice of charming Victorian seaside resorts including Cleveleys, Fleetwood and St Anne’s.
 In Blackpool, you will find a year-round programme of top-class entertainment.
 Visit The Blackpool Tower, home to 7 attractions including the world famous Tower Ballroom which is known and celebrated for both its stunning architecture and fantastic dance floor, making it the perfect place for Afternoon Tea.

 The shoreline of Morecambe is dominated by the wonderfully restored art deco Midland Hotel, with incredible views across the bay.
 Stroll along Morecambe’s promenade and enjoy the series of award winning sculptures and statues.
 Alternatively, the pretty seaside village of Heysham is full of attractive 17th century cottages and the ancient St Patrick’s Chapel.

 More than just lakes and mountains, Cumbria boasts more than 100 miles of stunning coastline from the Solway Firth to Morecambe Bay.

 The Cumbrian coast has a rich variety of experiences to excite visitors, from the towering sandstone cliffs that dominate the Heritage Coast at St Bees, to something a bit different at Whitehaven’s Rum Story museum.
 Don’t miss a visit to Ravenglass, the Lake District National Park’s only coastal village, and take time to explore Muncaster Castle and enjoy a trip on the Ravenglass & Eskdale Railway.